flexera-public/flexera-plugins/aws/rs_aws_rds/README.md

 There are 2 options when destroying a `db_instance` resource:
 - Take a final snapshot and then delete the resource
-- Skip taking a final snapshot and then delete the resource The default behavior is to delete the RDS DB Instance while skipping a final snapshot.
+- Skip taking a final snapshot and then delete the resource

+The default is to delete the RDS DB Instance while skipping a final snapshot.
 Therefore this is the behavior of the the built-in `auto-terminate` operation.
 To change that behavior, you can terminate the resource in a custom `terminate` operation in your CAT, using the `final_db_snapshot_identifier` field.
 For example:

 ```
 operation 'terminate' do